-At my first high school, my IEP was viewed as an inconvenience to a majority of the teachers and other staff at the school.
-It wasn’t fair to them that they had to create large print materials, let me type notes in class, or take tests without using bubble sheets.
-All of these accommodations were stupid in their eyes, and a lot of teachers assumed I didn’t need them- because glasses make you see perfectly, right?
+At my first high school, my IEP was viewed as an inconvenience.
+It wasn’t fair to the teachers and staff that they had to create large print materials, let me type notes in class, or take tests without using bubble sheets.
+All of these accommodations were stupid in their eyes.
+A lot of teachers assumed I didn’t need them- because glasses make you see perfectly, right?

 I came to my parents and told them they should just get rid of my IEP, I don’t need it anymore.
-I want to be like the other kids, not stick out with my large print and my laptop.
+All I wanted was to be like the other kids, not stick out with my large print and my laptop.
 My parents told me I couldn’t do that, so to prove them wrong, I grabbed a random piece of paper from the table- probably an assignment of my sighted brother’s.

 I couldn’t see a thing.

 All of the lines were super blurry and stacked on top of each other.
 I started looking at the other papers, wondering if the other page was just made for ants and had freakishly small letters.
 It was impossible to read anything smaller than size 22 font…which is exactly what my IEP said.